Skip to main content

 Why Copy an Image?

-Copying container images from external registries into the Katapult Container Registry comes with several benefits:
+Copying container images from external registries into the Krystal Container Registry comes with several benefits:

-• Zero bandwidth charges: when an image is in the Katapult Container Registry it incurs no bandwidth charges when used in the Katapult ecosystem, reducing your overall costs.
+• Zero bandwidth charges: when an image is in the Krystal Container Registry it incurs no bandwidth charges when used in the Krystal Cloud ecosystem, reducing your overall costs.

-• Improved performance: storing images in KCR improves pull speeds and performance when deploying within the Katapult ecosystem.
+• Improved performance: storing images in KCR improves pull speeds and performance when deploying within the Krystal Cloud ecosystem.

-• Unified billing: simplify your accounting with all container registry usage appearing in your Katapult invoice.
+• Unified billing: simplify your accounting with all container registry usage appearing in your Krystal Cloud invoice.

 • Fewer external dependencies: reduce reliance on third-party registries and avoid surprises from outages or policy changes.

-• Simplified access management: manage permissions for all your container images in one place through Katapult.
+• Simplified access management: manage permissions for all your container images in one place through Krystal Cloud.

 Skopeo